Amphotericin B (amphotericin)

 mannitol, acacia, stearic acid, sodium cyclamate, sodium saccharin, polyvinyl alcohol, talc purified, blood orange flavour 51226 T (PI 272), curacao 50397 AP0500 (PI 1834), and orange flavour 1AA01144.

 Fungilin Lozenges do not contain lactose, gluten, tartrazine or any other azo dyes.

-Fungilin Lozenges (10mg Amphotericin B lozenge) are available in packs containing 20 lozenges.
-AUST R 19295.
+Fungilin Lozenges 10mg Amphotericin B (amphotericin) lozenge are available in bottles containing 20 lozenges.

 Aspen Pharma Pty Ltd

 This information in no way replaces the advice of your doctor or pharmacist.

 This leaflet was revised in April 2021